jorgEVOplasmids/rapid_adaptation_pOXA48/README.md

 In addition to the analyses shown in the main text, we performed complementary analyses to check the sequence of pOXA-48 in each of the strains, calculate the plasmid copy number in each of the samples, calculate the genomic IS1 copy number in the genome of each strain, etc.

-#### Calculation of plasmid copy number (pOXA-48 and all the other plasmids for each strain)
+#### Calculation of plasmid copy number (PCN) of pOXA-48 and all the other plasmids for each strain

+To correct the number of genomic IS1 copies in each strain, we needed to take into account the possible elements encoded in plasmids.
+Then, the copy number of these would influence the genomic IS1 copy number.
+The code employed for this can be found in *link_to_script*.

 #### Calculation of genomic IS1 copy number

-To determine
+To determine the genomic IS1 copy number of the strains we used the annotation GBK files from PGAP output for each of the strains (both in the EE and in the _in vivo_ analyses).
+We considered those elements encoded in plasmids and multiplied them by the corresponding PCN.

 #### Checking pOXA-48 sequence

+To analyze whether the strains contained the most common variant of pOXA-48 (K8) we performed the variant calling of the strains at day 1 of the EE against a common reference of pOXA-48 K8.
+The code for these were the same as for the variant calling explained for the EE.